yuechenbam/yuechenbam.github.io/README.md

 Because this plugin version is hosted in the GithubPage, only the editor feature is available, other features related to Git or Collarbtion are not available.

+This is a beta version, please consider hosting it on a dynamic server to get the full functionality of diagrams.net.

 If you see the error in other browsers, please use Chrome to open it.

-This is a beta version, and if you want to host your own application, please find the [source code](#related-repositories-and-links) below.

 ## Tutorials

-The Ontopanel plugin contains three parts(tools): Libary, EntityManager, and Convertor
+The Ontopanel plugin contains three parts (tools): Library, EntityManager, and Convertor.

 ### Ontopanel-Library

 The library is designed for whole Ontopanel plugin.
-It is based on Chowlk libary, but has some different features.
+It is based on [Chowlk libary](https://chowlk.linkeddata.es/notation.html), so please check their notations to understand it.
+It has some different features from Chowlk library:

 1. Load automatically in the sidebar.
 2. Each shape has hover effect and shape data.